jessedrelick/agens/README.md

 See `/examples/simple-job.exs` to see how Servings, Agents and Jobs come together to create a cohesive multi-agent workflow.

 ## Prompting
-Agens provides a variety of different ways to customize the final prompt sent to the LM/Serving.
-Each entity has a configurable field for customizing the final prompt, whereas `nil` values will omit it from the final prompt entirely.
-This approach provides significant flexibility for crafting detailed prompts.
+Agens provides a variety of different ways to customize the final prompt sent to the language model (LM) or Serving.
+A natural language string can be assigned to the entity's specialized field (see below), while `nil` values will omit that field from the final prompt.
+This approach allows for precise control over the prompt’s content.

-Aside from the user input, all configurable fields that have values will be sent as part of the final prompt, using the [in-context learning]() method, so be mindful of token usage when using these fields.
-The more fields used, and the longer the values, the more expensive the query will be.
-The goal is to strike a balance between detailed prompts and token usage.

-Depending on your use case, some fields may be more useful than others, and it is best to be more descriptive at the granular levels i.e. `Agens.Job.Step.objective` or `Agens.Tool.instructions` and use a more minimal approach with higher-level fields i.e. `Agens.Job.Config.description` or `Agens.Agent.Config.prompt`.
+All fields with values, in addition to user input, will be included in the final prompt !!!!using the [in-context learning]() method!!!!.
+The goal should be to balance detailed prompts with efficient token usage by focusing on relevant fields and using concise language.
+This approach will yield the best results with minimal token usage, keeping costs low and performance high.

-#### User/Agent
+### User/Agent
 The `input` value is the only required field for building prompts.
 This value can be the initial value provided to `Agens.Job.run/2`, or the final result of a previous step (`Agens.Job.Step`).
 Both the `input` and `result` are stored on `Agens.Message`, which can also be used to send messages directly to `Agens.Agent` or `Agens.Serving` without being part of an `Agens.Job`.

-#### Job
+### Job
 `Agens.Job.Config` uses the `description` field to configure the prompt for all messages within the Job.
 This field should be used carefully as it will be sent to the Serving with every prompt

-#### Agent
+### Agent
 `Agens.Agent` provides the most advanced prompt capabilities.
 The `prompt` field of `Agens.Agent.Config` accepts either a simple string value, or an `Agens.Agent.Prompt` struct.
 The following optional fields can be used with the struct approach:

 - `:identity` - a string representing the purpose and capabilities of the agent